ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 - The keys may be stolen by external or internal perpetrators.
 - The keys may be calculated using cryptanalysis.

-To mitigate against the risks that the signing algorithm is found to be weak, allowing the private keys to be compromised through cryptanalysis, this specification recommends all Participants to implement a fallback signature algorithm based on different parameters or a different mathematical problem than the primary.
+To mitigate against the risks that the signing algorithm is found to be weak, allowing the private keys to be compromised through cryptanalysis, this specification recommends all Participants to implement a secondary fallback signature algorithm based on different parameters or a different mathematical problem than the primary.

 The other risks mentioned here are related to the Issuers' operating environments.
 One effective control to mitigate significant parts of these risks is to generate, store and use the private keys in Hardware Security Modules (HSMs).
 Use of HSMs for signing HCERTs is highly encouraged.